-Improving your procurement strategy is at the forefront of every innovative organisation.
-An effective business strategy including procurement can make your organisation more resilient and provide a broader perspective to your long-term business initiatives.
+Improving your procurement strategy is at the forefront of every innovative organization.
+An effective business strategy including procurement can make your organization more resilient and provide a broader perspective to your long-term business initiatives.
 Recently, Basware’s Jason Vincelette, Director, Product and Business Managements, and Velocity’s Mike Jasper, Director, Digital Transformation, spoke about the importance of implementing an array of purchasing and sourcing strategies in your business planning.
 Here are their 4 key takeaways.

 1. Automating P2P

-The automation of a procure-to-pay process centralises all invoice data without the possibility of user error, reduces risk of AP fraud, automates invoice matching, reduces processing time, and encourages a streamlined easy process.
+The automation of a procure-to-pay process centralizes all invoice data without the possibility of user error, reduces risk of AP fraud, automates invoice matching, reduces processing time, and encourages a streamlined easy process.
 Automation saves time, but there are also hidden ‘time sucks’ that are reduced when automating a procure-to-pay strategy.

-2. Centralising Processes
+2. Centralizing Processes

 3. Ensuring Compliance